New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Charges represent products or services that are non-recurring, either purchased once immediately or scheduled for purchase when certain events happen such as subscription activation, trial start, and so on.
 A charge can also be applied for a customer record when it is not associated with any particular subscription.

-Apart from the predefined charges that form a part of the product catalog, you can also add quick charges on an adhoc basis.
-These can be applied via the Chargebee user interface or via API .
+In addition to predefined charges in the product catalog, you can also add quick charges on an ad hoc basis.
+You can apply these via the Chargebee user interface or API.

 Creating a Charge